Art doesn’t stay put, and neither do the risks. In fact, loss during transit is the leading cause of fine art insurance claims.

 A centralized collection management system like Artwork Archive brings all of this together in one place, making it easier to manage risk before, during, and after transit.

-- Maintain a visual record of an artwork’s history over time
+- Maintain a visual record of an artwork’s condition over time

 - Insurance information